October 1, 2024

 Fire Alarm Systems

-All Residence Halls and Greek Housing have automatic fire alarm systems to alert students should a fire occur.
+All Residence Halls and Greek Housing units have automatic fire alarm systems to alert students should a fire occur.
 These systems typically consist of manual pull-boxes located at exit doors, with smoke detector systems in corridors and common areas.
 Single-station, hard-wired smoke detectors are installed in all residence halls rooms as well.

 Fire System Inspections